 I play a 7 string bass viol (after Bertrand) by Robert Foster and a 6 string bass (after the small Bertrand in the Brussels museum) by René Slotboom.
 Then there's the large medieval fiddel and...
 Did I hear

 In 2012 a Henk Klop chamber organ made the journey from Salzburg Cathedral to my garage in Walthamstow .
 I believe it's the only one of it's type in Britain. ( See full description and photograph)

 At the moment I'm learning to play Kantele, the national instrument of Finland.
-Somehow I seem to have three of them: 26, 37 and 39 strings.
+The top picture is of diatonic 37 string instrument, below it a 39 string chromatic kantele.

 A. Copy of a viol by Bertrand